 Ritter, part of Avantor, manufactures high-quality robotic and liquid handling consumables, including conductive pipette tips engineered to exacting standards.
 These mission-critical consumables are used in a variety of molecular screening and diagnostic applications, including real-time polymerase chain reaction (PCR), non-molecular assays such as immunoassays, emerging high throughput in vitro diagnostics (IVD) technologies including next generation sequencing, and as part of drug discovery and clinical trial testing in pharma and biotech applications.

 Producing plastic products of impeccable quality is the core competence of Ritter GmbH.
 The company specialises in complete solutions and matches individual components perfectly to each other.
 Ritter works closely with its customers, focusses on their needs and the requirements of every specific application.
-With success: Ritter manufactures cartridges for sealants and adhesives, highly sensitive instruments for use in clinics and laboratories as well as stabilising grids for external areas worldwide.
+With success: Ritter manufactures cartridges for sealants and adhesives as well as highly sensitive instruments for use in clinics and laboratories worldwide.